quchen/articles/monad_fail.md

   - The class might be misused for a strange pointed type if left without any constraint.
 The docs will have to make it clear that this is not the intended use.

+  I think we should keep the `Monad` superclass for two main reasons:

+  - We don't want to see `(Monad m, MonadFail m) =>` all over the place.
+  - The primary intended use of `mfail` is for desugaring do-notation anyway.
+  - Retroactively removing superclasses is easy, but adding them is hard (see AMP).

 - What laws should `mfail` follow? **Left zero**,
     ```haskell